A robust optimization approach for dynamic traffic signal control with emission considerations: Introduction

-This paper presents a novel approach to circumvent the aforementioned computational challenge by including emissions considerations and optimization constraints (for example, maximizing throughput subject to some emissions standard) and reformulating these constraints as linear functions through the use of numerical experimentation and robust optimization.
-This method is made possible by leveraging observed relationships between aggregated link emission rates and the link occupancy that arise when certain macroscopic or mesoscopic emission models are employed.
+This paper presents a novel approach to circumvent the aforementioned computational challenges by combining traditional objective functions (i.e., minimizing vehicular delays or maximizing vehicle throughput) with emissions considerations.
+The latter are incorporated using constraints in the optimization procedure (e.g., maximizing throughput subject to some emissions standard that must be met) and these are reformulated as linear functions through the use of numerical experimentation and robust optimization.
+This method is made possible by leveraging observed relationships between aggregated emissions rates and vehicles occupancies on a link that arise when certain macroscopic or mesoscopic emission models are employed (e.g., see \citet{Shabihkhani}).
 Such empirical observations are supported by extensive numerical simulations, as we shall demonstrate below.
 Detailed description of the simulation and synthetic data is presented in Section \ref{secSim}.

-Despite the strong correlation between the aggregated emission rate and certain macroscopic traffic quantities (e.g. link occupancy), there are non-negligible errors associated with such approximation.
-Errors and perturbations to a deterministic model can render an optimal solution in the ideal case suboptimal in implementation.
-A natural approach to capture uncertainty is by assuming that uncertain parameters follow certain probability distributions and by employing the notions and methodologies in stochastic programming.
+Unfortunately, despite the strong correlation between the aggregated emission rate and certain macroscopic traffic quantities (e.g. link occupancy), there are non-negligible errors associated with such approximation.
+Of course, errors and perturbations to a deterministic model can render an optimal solution in the ideal case suboptimal in implementation.
+A natural approach to capture uncertainty is by assuming that unknown parameters follow certain probability distributions and by employing the notions and methodologies in stochastic programming.
 However, such an approach has two main limitations: 1) exact knowledge of error distributions is often difficult to acquire, and 2) stochastic programming is recognized as highly intractable to solve even with linear objective function and linear constraint functions.
 In view of these challenges, we propose to handle uncertainty in the perspective of robust optimization.

 A robust optimization is a distribution-free uncertainty set approach that seeks to minimize the worst-case cost and/or to remain feasible in the worst scenario.
 Compared to stochastic programming, robust optimization makes no assumption on the underlying distribution of uncertain parameters.
 Moreover, it has been shown to work as a powerful approximation to stochastic programming and even probabilistic models with significantly reduced computational cost \citep{bn1998, bn1999, bn2000, Bertsimas etal2011a, Bertsimas etal2011b, Bandi, Rikun}.
 Although solutions to robust optimization problems can be relatively conservative, the conservatism is adjustable with the flexibility of choosing uncertainty sets \citep{bersim2004}.
 A comprehensive review of robust optimization is provided by \cite{Bertsimas etal2011a}.